As each season in the Wheel of the Year turns,

 Breath is the bridge between the seen and the unseen,

-between the story we’ve lived and the one trying to write itself through us, as us, for us.
+and the one trying to write itself through us, as us, for us.

-It unfreezes what the body has been protecting.
+It unfreezes what the body has been protecting,

-It is how our grief loosens
+it is how our grief loosens,

-And our joy re-inhabits.
+and our joy re~inhabits.

 Then comes movement.